We all want our nail polish to be the perfect color, never ever chip, and have serious stamina to hold up against everything we put our nails through.

 Because while gel manicures have done the job, from everything we’ve heard, dip powder manicures (also known as SNS) just might become our favorite type of nail torture.
-Which is a real shame, as we were finally getting the hang of our mini Iron Maiden.
+Which is a real shame.
+We were finally getting the hang of our mini Iron Maiden.

 SNS vs. Gel Manicures: Everything You Need to Know